-Of course, powdered milk lasts for a shorter period of time if it is not stored properly.
-But remember powdered milk, unlike a lot of other dairy products, usually has a best by date which is the last date by which a manufacturer will vouch for a product's quality, not its safety.
-Because of this distinction, you may safely use powdered milk to compliment your favorite meals even after its best by date has lapsed.
+Of course, all food and drink lasts for a shorter period of time if they are not stored properly.
+But remember that powdered milk, unlike a lot of other dairy products, usually has a "best by date" which is the last date by which a manufacturer will vouch for a product's quality, not its safety.
+Because of this distinction, you may safely use it to compliment your favorite meals even after its best by date has lapsed.

 What if you have extra powdered milk and don't want it to spoil and go to waste?
 Your best bet is to vacuum seal and freeze as mentioned above.
 Or, you can use it in recipes that call for other types of milk - for proper amounts see our Substitution pages.